Cristian Pulhac: Club career

 Pulhac was born on 17 August 1984 in Iași, Romania and began playing junior-level football in 1991 at local club Politehnica.
 In 1999 he moved to Sporting Pitești.
 He started his senior career at Dinamo București, making his Divizia A debut on 23 March 2002, when coach Marin Ion sent him in the 78th minute to replace Vlad Munteanu in a 3–0 away victory against UM Timișoara.
 That would remain his only appearance in that season as they won the title.
 In the following season, Pulhac played in Divizia C for Poiana Câmpina, then a satellite team of Dinamo, helping them gain promotion to the second league.
 In the 2003–04 Divizia B season, he played in the first half for Poiana and in the second half for Sportul Studențesc, earning promotion to the first league with the latter.

 In 2004 he returned to Dinamo, winning the 2004–05 Cupa României, being used by coach Ioan Andone the entire match in the 1–0 victory against Farul Constanța in the final.
 Pulhac helped The Red Dogs win the Supercupa României for the first time, as Andone used him the full 90 minutes in the 3–2 victory against rivals Steaua București.
 He also played eight games in the 2005–06 UEFA Cup campaign when the team eliminated Everton with a historical 5–2 on aggregate, reaching the group stage.
 In the 2006–07 season he played 32 games under coach Mircea Rednic, helping Dinamo win the title.
 He also appeared in 12 matches, scoring one goal as the club reached the UEFA Cup round of 32 where they were eliminated with 3–1 on aggregate by Benfica.
-In the following season Dinamo had the objective of reaching the Champions League group stage, Pulhac providing the assist for Ionel Dănciulescu's header that opened the score in the 1–1 draw in the first leg of the third qualifying round against Lazio Roma.
+In the following season Dinamo had the objective of reaching the Champions League group stage, Pulhac providing the assist for Ionel Dănciulescu's header that opened the scoring in the 1–1 draw in the first leg of the third qualifying round against Lazio Roma.
 However, they did not qualify, losing with 3–1 the second leg.